 - Management Faculty and Staff

 - Marketing Faculty and Staff

 The PAWS is an automated credit summary for undergraduate students, which provides a listing of all coursework required to graduate from CSUSB.
 It allows students to map out their course selection at any point in their academic career by comparing the classes currently, or previously taken, as well as deficient courses required to complete a bachelor's degree.
 The PAWS is an excellent resource, and can be used in conjunction with the degree requirement checklists and roadmaps listed below.

 Degree requirement checklists provide a comprehensive list of general education, lower and upper division core, as well as concentration courses.

 Roadmaps are designed to assist undergraduate students with the scheduling process.
 They provide a quarterly sequence of courses, enabling students to graduate in a timely manner.
 Although students may not maintain the exact courses indicated, a balanced combination of courses is recommended.

-Administration degree requirement checklists and roadmaps are available for the 2017-2018 academic year:
+Administration and Information Systems and Technology degree requirement checklists and roadmaps are available for the 2018-2019 academic year:

 (Note: Due to potential curriculum changes, current students should follow the PAWS report for specific catalog year requirements.
 The PAWS report is the official University degree requirement checklist.)

 Students who previously attended the Student Orientation Advising and Registration (SOAR) sessions were provided detailed information regarding the Administration degree.
-The 2016 Freshmen and Transfer SOAR presentations are available for review:
+The latest Freshmen and Transfer SOAR presentations are available for review:

 All lower division (100 and 200 level) general education and business core requirements may be completed at a community college.
 Assist.org is useful when determining CSUSB course equivalents from local community colleges and Universities.